IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

     <a href="cloud.ibm.com" target="_blank">**IBM Cloud portal**</a>

 10. Follow the directions to complete the authentication to IBM Cloud using the same email address you used to login to ITZ.
-The login steps very depending on any two-factor authentication methods enabled.
+The login steps vary depending on any two-factor authentication methods enabled.

     ![](_attachments/itzCloudLogin.png)